-dst - Output array of random numbers.
-The array must be pre-allocated and have 1 to 4 channels.
+dst - output array of random numbers; the array must be pre-allocated and have 1 to 4 channels.

-mean - Mean value (expectation) of the generated random numbers.
+mean - mean value (expectation) of the generated random numbers.

-stddev - Standard deviation of the generated random numbers.
-It can be either a vector (in which case a diagonal standard deviation matrix is assumed) or a square matrix.
+stddev - standard deviation of the generated random numbers; it can be either a vector (in which case a diagonal standard deviation matrix is assumed) or a square matrix.

 The function randn fills the matrix dst with normally distributed random numbers with the specified mean vector and the standard deviation matrix.
-The generated random numbers are clipped to fit the value range of the destination array data type.
+The generated random numbers are clipped to fit the value range of the output array data type.